 Wisconsin Child Passenger Safety Association (WCPSA)

-The Oneida Police Department has two canines.
-The canines are both German Shepards and were born in Germany.
-One is named "Bo" and the other is "Kano".
-They were trained in Albuquerque, New Mexico for eight weeks with their handlers.
+The Oneida Police Department has one canine named "Kano".
+The canine is a German Shepard and was born in Germany.
+The canine was trained in Albuquerque, New Mexico for eight weeks with his handler.

-They are both considered dual-purpose canines and certified in narcotics detection and patrol duty.
-The narcotics detection certification includes Marijuana, Cocaine/Crack Cocaine, Heroin, and Methamphetamine.
-Their patrol duties include, but not limited to, handler protection, apprehensions, tracking suspects, wind scenting, room clearing, area searches, and evidence indication.
+The canine is considered a dual-purpose canine and is certified in narcotics detection and patrol duty.
+The narcotics detection certification includes Marijuana, Cocaine/Crack Cocaine, Heroin and Methamphetamine.
+The patrol duties include, but are not limited to, handler protection, apprehensions, tracking suspects, wind scenting, room clearing, area searches and evidence indication.

-The canine's physical abilities along with their keen olfactory and auditory senses make them a valuable asset to the Oneida Police Department and other Law Enforcement agencies.
+The canine's physical abilities along with his keen olfactory and auditory senses makes him a valuable asset to the Oneida Police Department and other Law Enforcement agencies.